Unique Things to Do in Crete in October: Crete in the Fall!

 Indeed, it’s October the month when locals get to enjoy uncrowded shores and some peaceful time driving around the island to visit off-the-beaten-track corners.

-It might be cloudy on occasions, but the sun still shines and gives you plenty of opportunities to get a suntan.
-Don’t forget it and always pack your high protection lotion, your hat, and a refillable water bottle too!
+It might be cloudy on occasion, but the sun still shines and gives you plenty of opportunities to get a suntan.

 Temperatures tend to be lower early in the morning and in the evenings.
 So do pack a cardigan, a sweater, or a fleece.
 Do add a raincoat too.